Nerwyn/material-rounded-theme/README.md

 #### [Top App Bar](https://m3.material.io/components/top-app-bar/overview)

-Separates out the sidebar toggle and dashboard menu (small width screens), and action items (large width screens) from the navigation toolbar into a separate top app bar.
+-   Retains the sidebar toggle and dashboard menu (small width screens) or action items (large width screens) from the navigation toolbar header in a top app bar.
 -   Non-view buttons appear at top of screen near their original locations.
--   Buttons disappear when not scrolled to the top of the view.
+-   Buttons disappear when user is not scrolled to the top of the view.
--   Buttons hover over the top of the view rather than the top app bar taking up space to give users the option to keep them as hover elements, or to create their own header using a card like markdown card or [button-card](https://github.com/custom-cards/button-card) as is done in the screenshots.

 #### [Navigation Bar](https://m3.material.io/components/navigation-bar/overview)

--   Converts the header toolbar to a footer.
+-   Converts the toolbar header view tabs bar into a navigation bar footer.
 -   Removes the default selection bar and ripple.
 -   Spaces the view icons evenly along the entire toolbar.
     -   **WARNING**: Subviews must be placed at the end of the toolbar for the view tab count to be correct, otherwise the view tabs will end up smaller than expected.
+    -   While evenly spacing the icons should (and previously) be done by making their parent a flexbox, their parent is within a shadow-root which the view tabs are slotted into.
+Modifying this parent element with card-mod is possible but it is slow and inconsistent.
+A tab count and width calculation method is used instead, which is much faster and more consistent.
 -   Adds view names below the view icons.
 -   Highlights the current view with a colored icon and background behind the icon.
 -   Transition animation on view icon background when selected.